jayeen28/torrent-to-ftp/README.md

 1. Run `yarn start` or `node index.js` to start the telegram bot.
 Use `pm2` if you want to run it in the background.

 # Setting up ftp server
-I have created volume with the `/ftp` directory with the docker container.
+I have created a volume for the `/ftp` directory within the Docker container.
 So all the downloaded files gonna be there.
 You have to create ftp server for that directory.
 I am using `vsftpd` to setup the ftp server in my linux machine.
 You can find all the steps in this blog post https://www.geeksforgeeks.org/how-to-setup-and-configure-an-ftp-server-in-linux-2 .
 Explore google if you have different operating system.

 ## Screenshots